 “Mavi ya Jacaranda was the order that came from above.
 Watu walitumwa na Kibicho kumwaga Jacaranda ndio the People’s President Raila Amolo Odinga asihutubie wananchi.
 Now the System wants to shift the blame to me,” Sonko revealed.

 The governor added that some police officers were instructed to shoot the ODM leader but his lifeline happened to be the armored car in which he was being ridden.

 “They tried to assassinate Raila when they instructed police officers to shoot him in his car at close range aiming his head at the junction of Ngong road and Uhuru Park.
 Luckily, the white Range Rover KBR 786S he was using on that material day was armored,” Sonko said.

 The revelation happens at a time when Raila Odinga is on good terms with the state that once humiliated him, Sonko’s opposers dismissing the revelation as a scheme by the governor to console himself after the National Government took to run Nairobi County’s four key functions, depriving him (the governor) some of his powers.

-Sonko has been crying foul, accusing the military takeover that has rendered him irrelevant given the transformation seen in the city thanks to the NMS under the stewardship of General Mohamed Badi.
+Sonko has been crying foul, accusing the military takeover that has rendered him politically ineffectual given the transformation seen in the city thanks to the NMS under the stewardship of General Mohamed Abdalla Badi.